buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWall.md

 > NOTE  An arbitrary planar element to which this semantic information is not applicable (is not predominantly vertical), shall be modeled as _IfcPlate_.

 > NOTE  The entity _IfcWallStandardCase_ has been deprecated, _IfcWall_ with _IfcMaterialLayerSetUsage_ is used instead.
-The entity _IfcWallElementedCase_ has been deprecated, _IfcWall_ with _IfcRelAggregates_ is used to describe occurrences of wall which are aggregated from subordinate elements, such as wall panels.
+The entity _IfcWallElementedCase_ has been deleted, _IfcWall_ with _IfcRelAggregates_ is used to describe occurrences of wall which are aggregated from subordinate elements, such as wall panels.

 > NOTE  There is a representation of walls for structural analysis provided by a proper subtype of _IfcStructuralMember_ being part of the _IfcStructuralAnalysisModel_.